Replica Art Deco chandelier

 Lightweight Art Deco chandelier

-David Wilson designed and built a lightweight replica (photo left) of the original Regent chandelier for the foyer of the new Metro Theatre that opened across the road from the original Regent Theatre site on George Street in 1992.
+David Wilson designed and built a lightweight replica (photo right) of the original Regent chandelier for the foyer of the new Metro Theatre that opened across the road from the original Regent Theatre site on George Street in 1992.

 Measurements were taken of the original Art Deco chandelier which had been dismantled and stored in a basement after its removal from the Regent Theatre.
 From this information construction drawings were drafted to build the replica.